 There are also three two-bedroom homes that may be available.

-Do I have to live at White Sands National Monument?
+Do I have to live at White Sands National Park?

-No, as a volunteer you are not required to live at White Sands National Monument.
+No, as a volunteer you are not required to live at White Sands National Park.
 If you live in town, you are not required to meet the 32 hour per week volunteer requirement.

 Is there a specific uniform for volunteers?